 FCA-level results between campuses did not differ significantly, so they are reported in aggregate.
 At the FCA level, student achievement in all FCAs and in all rubric criteria met or exceeded the benchmark of developing.
-Student achievement for Intent reached pre-competent levels for LPC, LPS, and SBS.
+Student achievement in LPC was highest in all rubric criteria, reaching developing or precompetent levels.
+Student achievement in LPC and LPS for Intent reached pre-competent levels.